David-OConnor/ewald/README.md

 Uses Rayon to parallelize as thread pools.
 Support for SIMD (256-bit and 512-bit), and CUDA (via CUDARC) are planned.
 For now, you may wish to write custom GPU kernels, using this lib as a reference.

+WIP code for using the SPME/recip interaction on GPU.

 Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus).

 Here's an example of use: